Skip to Content

 In the museum, you will find original furniture, the waiting room for his practice and a selection of antiques, autographs and first editions of work from Freud’s private collection.

-If you want to learn more about one of the most influential men of the 20th century, the Freud Museum is a place you need to visit!
+If you want to learn more about one of the most influential men of the 20th century, the Freud Museum is a place you need to visit during your 3 days in Vienna!

 Other Places to Visit in Vienna

 • Bratislava – Bratislava is not in Vienna, it’s across the border in Slovakia.
 However, the two cities are very close to each other.
-If you’re in Vienna for more than three days, I would visit Bratislava.
+If you’re in Vienna for more than three days, I would visit Bratislava on a day trip.
 You can either take a bus or book a tour and do it this way.
 Either way, it’s a beautiful city and it’s only an hour or two away, it would be a shame not to check it out!

 • Naschmarkt Tasting Tour – The Naschmarkt is Vienna’s biggest food market.
 You can find a variety of food and drink here and it’s well worth a visit.
 If you want something more personal you can book a tasting tour which takes you to a variety of places and let you try some of the best food in the market!
 Click here to book your tour!